G0maa/bloglist-app/readme.md

     - [Frontend](https://github.com/OoMiDOoO/bloglist-frontend)

 - What I need to do in a Monorepo:
-  - Install both,
+  - Install both, ✅
-  - lint both
+  - lint both ✅
-  - build both
+  - build both ✅
   - start production
-  - ...
+  - Remains: Cypress.